kubo/ruby-oci8/docs/number-type-mapping.md

 If you want to fetch numbers as Integer or Float by its actual value, use the following code:

-    # Fetch numbers as Integer when fetched number doesn't has
+    # Fetch numbers as Integer when their fractional part is zero.
-    # fractional part.
-Otherwise, Float.
-    # For example when a column contains 10.0 and 10.1, they are
+    # Otherwise, Float.
+For example when a column contains 10 and
-    # fetched as Integer and Float respectively.
+    # 10.1, they are fetched as Integer and Float respectively.
     OCI8::BindType::Mapping[:number] = OCI8::BindType::BasicNumberType